Asian shares slip amid pandemic, Afghanistan worries - NewsBreak

 Asian shares slip amid pandemic, Afghanistan worries

 Analysts said the relatively slow vaccination rollouts in Asia are pushing down investor sentiments.
-Japan, Thailand and Malaysia are among nations reporting several record daily new cases recently and vaccination rollouts in many countries have been unsteady or outpaced by virus surges.
+Japan, Thailand and Malaysia are among nations reporting several record daily new cases recently and several nations have seen surges outpace or otherwise hinder their vaccination rollouts.

 “This is stretching out already elongated timelines to herd immunity, necessitating periodic lockdowns to stymie rising infection rates,” said Venkateswara Lavanya at Mizuho Bank in Singapore.